 Online education levels the playing field — you can cheaply and effectively learn skills that would cost tens of thousands to learn in school or a bootcamp.
 Unfortunately, most online education doesn’t address the problem of motivation.
 I was lucky in that I found a problem — predicting the stock market — that deeply motivated me and pushed me forward.
 Many people aren’t so lucky.

 We often consider it the responsibility of the student to be motivated, and the responsibility of the course to deliver content.
 If you don’t learn from a course, it’s your fault, not the fault of the course.
 This is unfortunately the exact mindset that led to my own frustrations with college.
 The attitude of college is that it’s your responsibility to learn, and if you don’t, then it’s your fault.
 There’s no focus on making learning interesting or showing you the practical application of what you’re doing.

 Effective online education is both informative and motivating.
 If you’re motivated enough, you can learn and achieve anything.
 At Dataquest, we focus on building a motivational and engaging learning experience by focusing on a few key elements:

 - Interesting lessons.
 You’ll learn machine learning by predicting airline accidents, and you’ll learn statistics by finding the best players in the NBA.

 - Challenging projects.
 Projects are meaningful, and help you synthesize and apply what you learn.

 - Freedom to explore.
 You have freedom to explore the data within lessons, and different topics and projects outside of lessons.

 - Community interactions.
 Learning from peers is very powerful and motivating.

-18 months after starting, we've helped thousands of folks improve their careers.
-You can read two of their stories here and here.
-We believe that you should be judged on the skills you have, rather than the college you went to, and we're really excited to play a small part in changing the system.
+18 months after starting, we’ve helped thousands of folks improve their careers.
+You can read some of their stories here.
+We believe that you should be judged on the skills you have, rather than the college you went to, and we’re really excited to play a small part in changing the system.